AnnaSeDab/BookSpire/README.md

 Sorting
-Books initially display the newest at the top, however, they can also be sorted by number of positive reviews.
+Books initially display the newest at the top, however, they can also be sorted by number of positive reviews or reverted to sorting newest first by clicking respective buttons on the home page.

 #### When logged in

+Users can Read, Sort and Navigate just like the ones who are not logged in.

 Create, Update, Delete
 Users who are logged in can add books and reviews, edit and delete the content they added.